blogs.sanpreetsingh.com

 That does not mean avoiding the issue forever.
 It means creating a calmer space so the issue can be understood rather than fought over.

-Instead of arguing only about how often closeness happens, the conversation needs to include:
+Instead of arguing only about how closeness is being approached, the conversation needs to include:

 • What makes intimacy feel safe?